FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Is Wholesaling Real Estate Legal In Ohio?
+A 2024 Guide For Investors

-Real estate wholesalers employ an investment strategy in which they enter a purchase contract as a buyer but then seek to find another buyer – an end buyer to which they can then assign their rights (known as equitable interest) provided under the original contract with the use of an assignment of contract.
-Because successful real estate investors who use this strategy may have several properties working simultaneously, they are referred to as 'wholesalers.'
+Real estate wholesalers employ an investment strategy in which they enter a purchase contract as a buyer but then seek to find another buyer—an end buyer to which they can then assign their rights (known as equitable interest) provided under the original contract with the use of an assignment of contract.
+Because successful real estate investors who use this strategy may have several properties working simultaneously, they are referred to as wholesalers.

-Real estate wholesaling differs from the more well-known real estate investment strategy of house-flipping.
-The difference lies in the fact that many real estate wholesalers can turn a profit without ever taking title to the property, which effectively reduces potential risks (and significant liabilities) created by the tasks required to fix up a property – even if the renovations are somewhat insignificant.
+Real estate wholesaling differs from the more well-known real estate investment strategy of house flipping.
+The difference lies in the fact that many real estate wholesalers can turn a profit without ever taking title to the property, which effectively reduces potential risks (and significant liabilities) created by the tasks required to fix up a property—even if the renovations are somewhat insignificant.

-Often real estate wholesaling professionals will enter a contract that is assignable (as defined by the contract's written terms) and then pursue a strategy that includes either rezoning or adding other value-added enhancements.
-With an increased value, this newly rezoned property can then be assigned to a new end buyer and sold for a profit.
+Oftentimes, real estate wholesaling professionals will enter a contract that is assignable (as defined by the contract's written terms) and then pursue a strategy that includes either rezoning or adding other value-added enhancements.
+With an increased value, this newly rezoned property can then be assigned to a new buyer and sold for a profit.

 In addition, a real estate wholesale deal can generate profits without the need to lay out any significant cash (other than the earnest money deposit).
-For new investors, the art of real estate wholesaling is a smart way to meet network with new and experienced real estate investors as they negotiate their first deal and to ultimately establish a cash buyers list.
+For new investors, the art of real estate wholesaling is a smart way to meet and network with new and experienced real estate investors as they negotiate their first deal and ultimately establish a cash buyers list.

 What Do You Need To Know About Wholesaling In Ohio?